jaammees/racer/README.md

 ![Title](https://raw.githubusercontent.com/jaammees/racer/master/media/pitstop2.gif)

-The race titles were inspired by Mindhunter/Killing Eve/Control.
-I tried combining italic and normal fonts as in Mindhunter and it looked weird.
+The race titles were inspired by the trend of large titles in things like Mindhunter/Killing Eve/Control.
+I tried combining italic and normal fonts as in Mindhunter, but it looked weird.

 ![Race Title](https://raw.githubusercontent.com/jaammees/racer/master/media/racetitle.png)